aditigoyal06/AI_Empowered_Traffic_Management/README.md

 **This project leverages artificial intelligence to enhance traffic management and road safety.
 Using computer vision and deep learning techniques, the system dynamically adjusts traffic signal timings based on real-time pedestrian and vehicle analysis.
 It also enforces safety rules by detecting helmet usage and identifying violators.**

 **Key Features**

-> **Smart Traffic Signal Control:** Detects the number of pedestrians waiting at a crossing and adjusts signal timings accordingly to optimize traffic flow.
+> **1)Smart Traffic Signal Control:** Detects the number of pedestrians waiting at a crossing and adjusts signal timings accordingly to optimize traffic flow.

-**Helmet and Safety Rule Detection:** Identifies whether motorcyclists are wearing helmets and following traffic rules.
+**2)Helmet and Safety Rule Detection:** Identifies whether motorcyclists are wearing helmets and following traffic rules.

-**Violation Tracking:** Captures and stores vehicle numbers of those violating safety regulations for further action.
+**3)Violation Tracking:** Captures and stores vehicle numbers of those violating safety regulations for further action.

-**Real-time Processing:** Uses YOLO for object detection and OpenCV for image processing to analyze traffic conditions in real time.
+**4)Real-time Processing:** Uses YOLO for object detection and OpenCV for image processing to analyze traffic conditions in real time.

-**Interactive Visualization:** Implements Pygame to simulate and visualize traffic control and pedestrian behavior.
+**5)Interactive Visualization:** Implements Pygame to simulate and visualize traffic control and pedestrian behavior.

 **Technologies Used**

-**Python:** It is the main programming language for implementation.
+**a)Python:** It is the main programming language for implementation.

-**PyTorch:** It is used for deep learning and model training.
+**b)PyTorch:** It is used for deep learning and model training.

-**YOLO (You Only Look Once):** Real-time object detection for identifying pedestrians, vehicles, and helmets.
+**c)YOLO (You Only Look Once):** Real-time object detection for identifying pedestrians, vehicles, and helmets.

-**OpenCV:** Image processing and computer vision tasks.
+**d)OpenCV:** Image processing and computer vision tasks.

-**Pygame:** Simulation and visualization of traffic scenarios.
+**e)Pygame:** Simulation and visualization of traffic scenarios.

 **How It Works**

-**Data Collection:** Camera feeds capture live traffic and pedestrian movement.
+**1)Data Collection:** Camera feeds capture live traffic and pedestrian movement.

-**Object Detection:** YOLO detects pedestrians, vehicles, and helmet usage.
+**2)Object Detection:** YOLO detects pedestrians, vehicles, and helmet usage.

-**Traffic Signal Adjustment:** The system calculates pedestrian density and adjusts signal timing dynamically.
+**3)Traffic Signal Adjustment:** The system calculates pedestrian density and adjusts signal timing dynamically.

-**Rule Enforcement:** If a motorcyclist is not wearing a helmet, their vehicle number is stored for further action.
+**4)Rule Enforcement:** If a motorcyclist is not wearing a helmet, their vehicle number is stored for further action.

-**Simulation:** Pygame is used to create a visual representation of the system's decision-making process.
+**5)Simulation:** Pygame is used to create a visual representation of the system's decision-making process.

 **Goals and Impact**

 > _This project aims to:
 > Improve pedestrian safety by giving them appropriate crossing time.
 > Enforce road safety laws using AI-based monitoring.